 Decking is much less maintenance than a patio or lawn, but will need treating and painting every year to keep it in good condition.
 If you want to decorate your decking with container pots and hanging baskets, be aware that these can take a lot of upkeep.
 As they can’t collect water from the soil, they’ll need watering regularly.
 During the hot summer months, this will be everyday.

 We hope these tips give you a few ideas for your own home.
 Although a low maintenance garden doesn’t mean no maintenance, it will allow you to spend more time enjoying your garden and less time tending to it!
-Happy gardening!
+Make sure you look through our Gardens Department for some affordable and easy to use tools and, of course: Happy gardening!